vkayy/vkdb/README.md

 ## How do I use it?

-Using CMake will make your life easier--add this to your `CMakeLists.txt` file:
+Using CMake will make your life easier—add this to your `CMakeLists.txt` file:

 ```cmake
 include(FetchContent)